Audi Q5 Insurance Rates

 To find the cheapest Audi Q5 rates in your area, enter your ZIP code in our free tool above.

-Average auto insurance rates for an Audi Q5 are $1,250 annually including full coverage.
-Comprehensive insurance costs approximately $228, collision costs $390, and liability is estimated at $474.
-Buying just liability costs approximately $522 a year, with insurance for high-risk drivers costing $2,708 or more.
-Teens receive the highest rates at $4,854 a year or more.
+The average insurance prices for an Audi Q5 are $1,204 every 12 months including full coverage.
+Comprehensive insurance costs an estimated $210 each year, collision insurance costs $362, and liability insurance is estimated at $474.
+Buying just liability costs approximately $522 a year, and insurance for high-risk drivers costs $2,612 or more.
+16-year-old drivers cost the most to insure at up to $4,720 a year.

-Includes $500 comprehensive and collision deductibles, 30/60 split liability limits, and includes UM/UIM and medical coverage.
-Rates are averaged for all 50 U.S. states and for different Q5 trim levels.
+These estimates include $500 deductibles, 30/60 split liability limits, and includes both medical and UM/UIM coverage.
+Prices are averaged for all 50 U.S. states and Q5 models.

 Use the form below to get customized rates for your location.